 The pump continuously sucks fluid out of the wound, creating negative pressure across the surface of the wound.
 The aim is to increase the flow of blood to the wound.
 It helps keep the wound moist too, which is also meant to improve the healing process.

 Pump systems are used in some hospitals to treat chronic or large open wounds, for example following skin grafts.
 But they can also be used at home.
 The negative pressure is either applied to the wound around the clock or at regular time intervals.

 But the pump, which is constantly attached, limits your mobility and makes noise.
 Some people find this annoying.
 Changing the dressing and tube can also be painful and cause a small amount of bleeding.

-It’s not possible to say whether vacuum-assisted therapy can help in people with chronic wounds because there’s a lack of good studies in this area.
+It’s not possible to say whether negative pressure wound therapy can help in people with chronic wounds because there’s a lack of good studies in this area.
 It's also not clear whether shockwave, ozone or light therapy can help.

 Skin grafts are considered as a treatment option if a wound is so large that it can’t close on its own.
 In this procedure, skin is taken from another part of your body – usually your thigh – and transplanted onto the wound.